 At TubeMogul, Paul's responsibility is simple: accelerate TubeMogul's revenue growth worldwide.
 Paul brings decades of experience in digital advertising, sales leadership and technology.
 Most recently, he was SVP and Managing Director, Americas, at Vibrant Media where he grew the sales organization and helped drive Vibrant's revenue to over $100 million.
 Prior to Vibrant, Paul was a Managing Director with investment banking firm Jefferies Broadview.
 Over 10 years as an M&A advisor he contributed to successfully closing over 40 mergers and acquisitions, primarily in the digital media sector.
 An engineer by training, Paul began his career in sales with IBM receiving IBM's widely emulated sales training and selling IBM's full range of products and services to enterprise clients.

-Max leads TubeMogul's business development and partnership efforts and plays a key role in developing and introducing new product offerings to the marketplace.
+Max leads TubeMogul's enterprise sales efforts and plays a key role in implementing programmatic branding relationships across TubeMogul’s customer base.
 Max has an extensive background in media, strategy, finance, and mergers and acquisitions.
 Prior to joining TubeMogul, he served as Vice President of Business Development and Analytics for PointRoll, a leading provider of rich media advertising solutions.
 Previously, Max spent seven years with CNET Networks as Vice President of Corporate Development.
-At CNET, Max led the corporate acquisition team and later was in charge of finance, business development, search marketing and content syndication for the company's largest business unit.
-Max has also been an entrepreneur and worked as COO of the successful independent television production Building Green.
 Earlier in his career, Max worked at Broadview International, a boutique technology mergers and acquisitions advisory firm, and as a CPA at KPMG.
-Max completed his undergraduate studies at UC Santa Barbara and Peking University and attended a semester at the Haas School of Business between technology M&A pursuits.
+Max completed his undergraduate studies at UC Santa Barbara and Peking University, and attended the Haas School of Business for a semester between professional pursuits

 Keith leads the marketing team at TubeMogul and is responsible for driving awareness of TubeMogul's media buying platform for video advertising among media agencies and brand marketers.
 Keith joined TubeMogul from The Boston Consulting Group, where he specialized in developing marketing strategies for technology and digital media firms.
 Prior to BCG, Keith worked with TubeMogul in its infancy at UC Berkeley and collaborated with the founders to develop the initial business plan and marketing tactics.
 Keith began his career at HSBC as a portfolio manager responsible for U.S. and global technology funds.
 Keith received his MBA from UC Berkeley.